 Cross-forest mailbox moves: You move mailboxes to Exchange servers in a different Active Directory forest.
 You can initiate the move from the target forest where you want to move the mailboxes (known as a pull move type), or from the source forest that currently hosts the mailboxes (known as a push move type).
 For more information, see Prepare mailboxes for cross-forest move requests.

-Remote mailbox moves in hybrid deployments: In hybrid deployments between on-premises Exchange and Microsoft Office 365, you can move mailboxes from Exchange to Office 365 (known as onboarding remote move migrations) and from Office 365 to Exchange (know as offboarding remote move migrations).
+Remote mailbox moves in hybrid deployments: In hybrid deployments between on-premises Exchange and Microsoft Office 365, you can move mailboxes from Exchange to Microsoft 365 or Office 365 (known as onboarding remote move migrations) and from Microsoft 365 or Office 365 to Exchange (know as offboarding remote move migrations).
 For more information, see Move mailboxes between on-premises and Exchange Online organizations in hybrid deployments.

-Note: For more information about migrating on-premises Exchange organizations to Office 365, see Ways to migrate multiple email accounts to Office 365.
+For more information about migrating on-premises Exchange organizations to Microsoft 365 or Office 365, see Ways to migrate multiple email accounts to Microsoft 365 or Office 365.

 Mailbox moves in Exchange 2016 and Exchange 2019 use the batch move architecture that was introduced in Exchange 2013.
 The batch move architecture gives you the ability to move mailboxes in large batches.
 The enhanced management capabilities in the batch move architecture includes:

 Move primary and personal archive mailboxes together or separately.

 Option for manual move request finalization to let you review your move before completion.